Texas Woman Sues Kroger After Slip-and-Fall Accident

 A League City, Texas, woman was injured this summer while she was shopping at a Kroger store.
 The woman reportedly slipped and fell in a puddle in the store.
 The Southeast Texas Journal has reported that the woman recently filed a premises liability lawsuit against Kroger Co. in order to attain compensation for her injuries.

 The news report does not detail the extent of the woman’s injuries, but it does state that she has requested $200,000 to $1 million in her legal claim.
 Contact our Houston premises liability lawyer today.

-Slipping and falling can result in any number of injuries–from broken ankles, legs or hips to head injuries, among other things.
-The most minor of these injuries might be a broken bone, but a broken bone can require painful and costly surgeries, and significant time spent off of work during recovery.
+Slipping and falling can result in any number of injuries–from broken ankles, legs, or hips to head injuries, among other things.
+The most minor of these injuries might be a broken bone, but a broken bone can require painful and costly surgeries and significant time spent off of work during recovery.
 A broken bone can thus result in major financial and emotional costs for a slip-and-fall victim.

 The outcome of this legal claim remains to be seen.
 For now, the lawsuit is a reminder of the responsibilities of business owners and the rights of Texas residents.
 Those who suffer a personal injury on another’s property may benefit from seeking legal advice from a skilled personal injury attorney.

-Source: The Southeast Texas Record, “Kroger sued after customer falls in puddle,” Whitney Brakken, April 14, 2014.
+Source: The Southeast Texas Record, “Kroger sued after customer falls in a puddle,” Whitney Brakken, April 14, 2014.